Skin Changes / Dermatitis

 As vein disease progresses, blood becomes trapped in the lower leg and pressure begins to build inside the vein.
 This elevated pressure can cause the vein to leak fluid and blood cells into surrounding tissue.
 When this happens, red blood cells come apart and the iron inside of them “stains” the skin.

 The skin often becomes discolored and itchy, which leads to scratching of the area and subsequent skin deterioration.
 The skin can also become cracked, swollen, weepy or crusted.
 Skin changes often start around the ankles and progressively move up the leg as the pressure in the veins continues to increase.

 Once the diseased veins have been treated, fresh, oxygenated blood can be delivered to the areas that suffered from years of poor venous circulation.
 This “new blood” prevents further progression of discoloration and gradually helps repair damaged tissue.

 If you have noticed skin changes or dark areas of skin, especially around the ankles, call today to schedule your consultation with us at Hamilton Vein Center.
 Our vein specialists will perform an ultrasound to determine if the skin changes are due to underlying vein disease.
-We are dedicated to our patients and the diagnosis and treatment of vein disease with vein clinics in Houston including Sugar Land, Bellaire, Kingwood, Katy, Clear Lake, The Woodlands, Lake Jackson, and Willowbrook.
-In Austin, we are located in Round Rock and South Austin.
+We are dedicated to our patients and the diagnosis and treatment of vein-related diseases with Houston vein clinics located in Sugar Land, Bellaire, Kingwood, Katy, Clear Lake, The Woodlands, Lake Jackson, Willowbrook, Huntsville, Bay City and Pasadena.
+In Austin, we are located in Round Rock, South Austin and Marble Falls.